GLOSSARY

 4. Yelling at or Bullying a Colleague

-Verbal abuse or intimidation (also violent behaviour) poses a negative psychological safety threat by inspiring fear and withdrawal at work.
+Verbal abuse or intimidation (also violent behavior) poses a negative psychological safety threat by inspiring fear and withdrawal at work.
 In such a workplace, this unhealthy relationship may lead to stress, high turnover, and demoralisation.

 5. Consistently Calling in Sick to Avoid Work